martin0wong/org-manager/README.md

 - As a user, I want to be able to add a division to my department.
 - As a user, I want to be able to delete a division from my department.
 - As a user, I want to be able to see the list of division(s) in my department.
+- As a user, I want to be able to see the list of task(s) assigned to my one of my division.
 - As a user, I want to be able to select a division and see the total member count of it.
 - As a user, I want to be able to assign a task to the division I selected.
 - As a user, I want to be given the option to save my organization and it's divisions.